alexandredupontbouillard/maxco2plex/README.md

 to compute the maximum weighted co-2-plex.

-We mainly propose three new ILP formulatiosn that are declined into two variants each.
+We mainly propose three new ILP formulations that are declined into two variants each.
 This implies 6 new algorithms.
 These new formulations are formally described in the companion paper.